stephyg0/vectorizer/README.md

 This project turns pixel data into Sage-compatible matrices.
 It ships with:

 - A command-line utility for converting any image into a matrix whose values are rescaled between `0` and `256`.
-- A Flask web app that handles both single-image uploads and video clips, resizing content to `50×50` before generating matrices such as:
+- A Flask web app that handles both single-image uploads and video clips, resizing content to a configurable size (default `50×50`) before generating matrices such as:

 ```text
 M = matrix([